-REC280 - CANOE/CANOE CAMPING
+REC 280 CANOE/CANOE CAMPING

 4 credits.
-This experiential course is designed to instruct participants in beginning and intermediate flat water and white water canoeing techniques, safety, nomenclature, portaging, canoe camping, equipment, cooking, foods, and small group wilderness canoe trip leadership.
-Students will gain skills in the art of canoeing.
+This experiential course is designed to instruct participants in canoeing techniques, safety, nomenclature, portaging and small group wilderness conoe trip leadership.
+Students will participate in a canoe camping trip on the Allagash Wilderness Waterway and will explore the flora, fauna and history of this unique wilderness area.